 This research makes it even more clear how much students care about sustainability:

-We’ve conducted this research eight years in a row now, and these results have remained constant; despite changes such as the rise in fees, and the crash of the jobs market, the demand for action by their institutions and desire to learn about sustainability has remained constant.
+We’ve conducted this research since 2010-11, and these results have remained constant; despite changes such as the rise in fees, and the crash of the jobs market, the demand for action by their institutions and desire to learn about sustainability has remained constant.

 From 2010-11 to 2015-15 the research was funded by the Higher Education Academy (now Advance HE) and was focused on students in higher education across the UK.
 Since 2015-16, we’ve included students in further education (FE) in our research.
 We found that FE students agreed with those in HE - that sustainability is important both during their time in education and beyond into employment.